legalyuke/algorithmHomework/README.md

 # algorithmHomework
-This is a algorithm homework collection
+This is a collection of algorithmic homework